cloud-hypervisor/cloud-hypervisor/docs/windows.md

 ## Network

-This section illustrates the Windows specific corner points for the VM network configuration.
-For the extended networking guide, including bridging for multiple VMs, follow [networking.md](networking.md).
+This section illustrates the Windows specific aspects of the VM network configuration.

 ### Basic Networking